aramis-lab/clinicadl/docs/Train/ROI.md

 - `--use_extracted_roi` (bool) if this flag is given, the outputs of `clinicadl extract` are used.
 Otherwise, the whole 3D MR volumes are loaded and patches are extracted on-the-fly.
 Cannot be used if `--roi_list` is set to default.

+- `--label` (str) is the name of the column in the input TSV files at `tsv_path` which contains the target values (classes for classification, target for regression).
+Default: `diagnosis`.
+- `--network_task` (str) is the type of task performed by the CNN.
+Must be chosen between classification and regression.
+Default: `classification`.

+!!! warning "Classes representation in train and validation sets"
+    If `network_type` is set to `classification`, all classes must be represented in both the training and validation sets as the number of classes is deduced from the data.
+To ensure its representation in both sets, use the flag `--categorical_split_variable` in `split` or `kfold` functions.

 - `--transfer_learning_path` (str) is the path to a result folder (output of `clinicadl train`).
 The best model of this folder will be used to initialize the network as explained in the [implementation details](./Details.md#transfer-learning).